arangodb/docs/site/content/arangosync/_index.md

 _ArangoSync_ performs replication in a **single direction** only.
-That means that you can replicate data from cluster _A_ to cluster _B_ or from cluster _B_ to cluster _A_, but never at the same time (one master, one or more slave clusters).
+That means that you can replicate data from cluster _A_ to cluster _B_ or from cluster _B_ to cluster _A_, but never at the same time (one leader, one or more follower clusters).
 <br/>Data modified in the destination cluster **will be lost!**

 Replication is a completely **autonomous** process.
 Once it is configured it is